pyroscope/pyrocore/docs/setup.rst

 To check, use the command ``rtcontrol completed=-1d -scompleted`` which should now show your completed downloads of the last 24 hours, in order.

+Continue with the :doc:`usage` to get to know all the commands.

 .. _`rtorrent-ps`: https://github.com/pyroscope/rtorrent-ps